ATMS 411 Homework [Main Page] [Daily Notes] [Final Project]

 E. References to published papers and websites can be easily managed with EndNote.
 Scroll down to "Manage your references" for instructions.

-b.
-Obtain the surface pressure averaged from 1950 - 2019 for Dec/Jan/Feb and for June/July/August from reanalysis (two figures).
 [This data is from NCEP/NCAR.
 One objective of this problem is to become aware of this data].

 [Data from NOAA, Physical Science Laboratory, Monthly/Seasonal Climate Composites].
+Historical data is available in another form here.

 c.
 Does the pressure distribution support the premise of part a?